Buick: Taillight shapes

 During the 1950s, the characteristic form of the Buick taillamps was a tier of small, circular bullet-shapes.
 In the early 1960s, most models began to evolve a wide, rectangular pattern, until the 1965 Skylark and Electra models appeared with full-width rear lamps.

 Classic grille styling

 The Buick styling cue (dating from the 1942–1958 period) that has most often reappeared, though, is for the grille to be a horizontal oval with many, thin, vertical chromed ribs bulging forward.
 This has sometimes been called the Buick "dollar grin", particularly on the early 1950s models, which had thick, highly polished ribs that somewhat resembled teeth.
 The 1950 model took this tooth theme to its extreme as the teeth crossed over the bumper exposing the 1950 "grin", which was the result of extending the bumper guards over the front bumper, and was advertised as "Front and Center with Duty plus Beauty".
 The 1951 model reined in the theme, bringing the bumper guard "teeth" back behind the bumper.
-Current Buick Models have a new take on the classic styling with their Chromed "Waterfall Grilles".